jmbenlloch/daqling/README.md

     cmake3 ../
     make

-It is possible to build only selected targets.
-Check `make help` in order to obtain the list of available ones.
+It is possible to build specified targets. `make help` will list the available ones.

+#### Advanced build options

+    ccmake3 ../

+allows browsing available build options, such as Module selection and Debug flags.
+E.g.:

+    ENABLE_SANITIZE [ON, OFF]
+    CMAKE_BUILD_TYPE [Debug, Release]

 #### (Optional) Build with Boost 1.70

-In order to include Boost 1.70 in the build it is necessary to:
+To include Boost 1.70 in the build it is necessary to:

 - have a Boost 1.70 installation under `/opt/boost/` (optional Ansible playbook)
 - from a fresh terminal: